SQ-T30/Training-Smart-Water-Spinklers/README.md

 Back to our problem motivation, we've created a hypothetical smart water sprinkler system that forecasts water requirements based on crop's requirement and predicted rainfall data.

 ![Forecast](https://user-images.githubusercontent.com/128040899/233784272-3899dbb6-c1ca-43cd-a594-c28dd8bfcca4.jpg)

-# 5. Takeaways from This Project

-- During data collection, we noticed that Singapore experiences higher annual rainfall compared to countries in the tropical regions.
-This is because we are situated on the equator and around waters.
-Hence we expect our model to forecast higher water requirements for crops due to the decreased amount of rainfall in these countries.
-- Notice from our EDA that although Temperature and Humidity have correlation with Rainfall, adding them to our model did not improve its performance.
-We then learnt that even if the temperature is low, there may be a lack of moisture in our atmosphere, an important ingredient for precipitation.
-Also, even as humidity is high, it simply means a high amount of moisture in the air, and does not guarantee high rainfall.
-Precipitation is also affected by convection activity which brings moisture up in the air, and condensation of water vapors forming clouds.
-These clouds then produce rain when the water droplets become too much for them to hold.
-- Forecasting rainfall can have a wide range of applications beyond just benefitting agriculture.
-The ability to accurately predict rainfall patterns can aid in the strategic placement of reservoirs and hydroelectric power plants, which can have a significant impact on energy production.
-Additionally, accurate forecasting can help with flood control efforts by allowing the government to better prepare for potential flooding and mitigate its impacts efficiently.
-Lastly, it might benefit wildlife conservation efforts, as changes in rainfall patterns can affect natural habitats and ecosystems.
-Therefore, accurate rainfall forecasting can play an important role in decision-making for a variety of sectors beyond just agriculture.

 # 6. References